Hemoglobin E: Hemoglobin E/β-thalassemia

-There is a variety of phenotypes depending on the interaction of HbE and α-thalassemia.
-The presence of the α-thalassemia reduces the amount of HbE usually found in HbE heterozygotes.
-In other cases, in combination with certain thalassemia mutations, it provides an increased resistance to malaria (P. falciparum).
-This disease was first described by Virginia Minnich in 1954, who discovered a high prevalence of it in Thailand and initially referred to it as "Mediterranean Anaemia."

 Epidemiology

 Hemoglobin E is most prevalent in mainland Southeast Asia (Thailand, Myanmar, Cambodia, Laos, Vietnam), Sri Lanka, Northeast India and Bangladesh.
 In mainland Southeast Asia, its prevalence can reach 30 or 40%, and Northeast India, in certain areas it has carrier rates that reach 60% of the population.
 In Thailand the mutation can reach 50 or 70%, and it is higher in the northeast of the country.
 In Sri Lanka, it can reach up to 40% and affects those of Sinhalese and Vedda descent.
 It is also found at high frequencies in Bangladesh and Indonesia.
 The trait can also appear in people of Turkish, Chinese and Filipino descent.
 The mutation is estimated to have arisen within the last 5,000 years.
 In Europe, there have been found cases of families with hemoglobin E, but in these cases, the mutation differs from the one found in South-East Asia.
 This means that there may be different origins of the βE mutation.